-Malawi is a landlocked country located in southeast Africa and is about the size of Pennsylvania.
-It is referred to as “The Warm Heart of Africa” by both locals and visitors for its friendly spirit and welcoming people; but behind the optimism of its culture, Malawi is one of the poorest places on earth.
+Malawi is referred to as “The Warm Heart of Africa” by both locals and visitors for its friendly spirit and welcoming people.